GantMan/learn-tfjs/chapter10/node/node-train-houses/README.md

 # Data

-To get the data ready for training, unzip the image zip files in the src folder.
+To get the data ready for training, unzip the zip in the `files` folder.